rwieruch/blog_robinwieruch_content/javascript-fundamentals-react-requirements.md

 +++
 title = "JavaScript fundamentals before learning React" description = "All the fundamentals in JavaScript for React applications.
-Often React newcomers realize that most of the learnings are JavaScript, because React has only a small API ..." date = "2018-07-18T13:50:46+02:00" tags = ["React", "JavaScript"] categories = ["React", "JavaScript"]
+Often React beginners realize that most of the learnings are JavaScript, because React has only a small API ..." date = "2018-07-18T13:50:46+02:00" tags = ["React", "JavaScript"] categories = ["React", "JavaScript"]